NEU-DSG/tapas-docs/dev-docs/serversetup.md

 The Hydra stack is founded on the Fedora repository, with Solr (and [Blacklight](http://projectblacklight.org/)) for indexing and discovery.
 Jetty is used to serve them out.

 TAPAS is version-locked to Fedora version 3.6.1 and Solr 4.0.0.
-Because the hydra-head’s `hydra:jetty` generator [won’t be able to find these on GitHub](https://github.com/samvera-deprecated/jettywrapper/blob/master/lib/jettywrapper.rb#L60), an alternate path for `ZIP_URL` has been set.
+Because the hydra-head’s `hydra:jetty` generator [won’t be able to find these on GitHub](https://github.com/samvera-deprecated/jettywrapper/blob/master/lib/jettywrapper.rb#L60), an alternate path for `ZIP_URL` has been configured for tapas_rails.
 An archive containing Solr and Fedora should be placed at `tapas_rails/tmp/new-solr-schema.zip`.

 Once the archive is in place, you can initialize Jetty: